 At this point, Cannaeo focused on expansion and diversification, taking an impressive risk by deciding to enter the food market.
 Cannaeo became the first ever private labeling company of its kind, marketing hemp-based food products including teriyaki sauce, BBQ sauce, salad dressings, and more.
 These proved to be popular and in 2017, Cannaeo introduced a total of 9 different stock keeping units (SKU) to keep up with demand.

 With that kind of rapid growth, Cannaeo began to make waves across the industry.
 It was acquired by Greenfield Solomon Inc., an Irvine based firm in Southern California that already had investments across a myriad of sectors such as real estate, manufacturing, banking, renewable energy, artificial intelligence, digital and social media.
 The acquisition was an exciting time for Cannaeo, whose growth was taking off more than ever before.

 In February 2019, Greenfield Solomon Inc. added Cannaeo to its portfolio as Cannaeo Brands LLC.
-The food division was dropped and the brand was refocused towards health & wellness, making a move to expand by private labeling skincare, nutraceuticals, vitamins, beauty and pet products.
+The food division was dropped and the brand was refocused towards health & wellness, making a move to expand by private labeling garments, accessories, skincare, nutraceuticals, vitamins, beauty and pet products.

 With that, Cannaeo Brands rose as an all-in-one centralized source, taking care of both the manufacturing and marketing aspects of a business with its in-house client support, fulfillment, digital and influencer marketing divisions.